Found at an estate sale, this pretty little French chest was ready for a makeover!

 So much better, don’t you think?!?
 Now it works perfectly with our decor.

-The chest had a pretty wood moulding on the front that was original, but I wanted to “frenchy” it up just a little bit more, so I added some Efex furniture mouldings.
-Of course, you could always make your own furniture mouldings!
+The chest had a pretty wood moulding on the front that was original, but I wanted to “frenchy” it up just a little bit more, so I added some furniture mouldings.
+Did you know that you can make your own furniture mouldings!

 Adding mouldings are an amazing and easy way to transform a piece of furniture.